 The other imaginative mind is certainly Yuval Noah Harari.

 Yuval Harari is an Israeli historian and a tenured professor in the Department of History at the Hebrew University of Jerusalem.
-He is the author of the international bestsellers Sapiens: A Brief History of Humankind, Homo Deus: A Brief History of Tomorrow, and 21 Lessons for the 21st Century
+He is the author of the international bestsellers Sapiens: A Brief History of Humankind, Homo Deus: A Brief History of Tomorrow, and 21 Lessons for the 21st Century.
+He is also too close to World Economic Forum with its scary ideas.

 About the Author